Auckland startup AskNicely raises $15m

+They've come a long way since their days as two men in a shed, just four years ago.

-Auckland-founded startup AskNicely has raised US$10m ($15m) in its first major funding raising.
+Auckland-founded startup AskNicely has raised US$10 million ($15m) in its first major funding raising.

 The Series A round was led by Nexus Venture Partners - a venture capital outfit that operates across the US and India.
-Existing investors Blackbird Ventures (the Aussie investment company that's backed social media tool Canva) and Sir Stephen Tindall's K1W1 also chipped in more money.
+Existing investors Blackbird Ventures (the Australian investment company which is backed social media tool Canva) and Sir Stephen Tindall's K1W1 also chipped in more money.

 AskNicely makes software for real-time customer satisfaction surveys and gauging a company's "net promoter score" or NPS, a tend metric derived from taking the number of positive mentions it gets from customers, then taking away the number of negative mentions for a net score ranging somewhere from -100 to 100.